-SYS is a Producer, domestic seller and exporter of various hot rolled steel shapes.
-A company profile was provided to the Anti-Dumping commission as an enclosure to the exporter questionnaire response in the original investigation
+SYS is a Producer, domestic seller and exporter of various hot rolled steel shapes - refer to enclosed company profile

 - 8. If your business does not perform all of the following functions in relation to goods, then please provide names and addresses of the companies which perform each function:

 - produce or manufacture

 - sell in the domestic market

 - export to Australia, and

 - export to countries other than Australia.